 • If bleeding persists, please call our office at 541-617-3993.

 Unfortunately, some pain is to be expected after surgery.
 Try not to let the anesthetic wear off before taking your prescribed pain medication.
-Dr. Krueger and Dr. Lenox will have discussed a plan to manage your pain, make sure you follow these instructions.
+Dr. Krueger, Dr. Lenox and Dr. Peterson will have discussed a plan to manage your pain, make sure you follow these instructions.